peterthorpe5/public_scripts/metapy_tools/README.md

 ``bin/BLAST_xml_parser.py``   The represnetative of the novel cluster is BLAST searched against nt (or a different db, you can give it that as an option, you may need to alter the path for nt anyaway), the ouput is an xml file.
 This script is called by bin/Novel_top_hits.py to filter the xml output file.

+``bin/Metapy_sentitivity_test.py``  This works out the specificity and snesitively based on our 4 groups of control mixes.

 shell_scripts: